saschablank/BigGameServer/README.md

 - **The `src/game` folder**
   - This is our custom, game-specific implementation for the title currently in development.
     Feel free to use it as a reference or example for your own integrations.

+- **SQL Connectors**
+  - If you need a diffrent SQL connector driver.